 Over the last few years the amount of criminal offences harming our historic environment have been increasing - sadly the effects of these 'heritage crimes' can be irreversible.

-A recent study commissioned by English Heritage identified that a massive 18.7% of all listed buildings had been affected, in some way, by heritage crime, with metal theft being the biggest single problem.
+A recent study commissioned by Historic England identified that a massive 18.7% of all listed buildings had been affected, in some way, by heritage crime, with metal theft being the biggest single problem.
 The study identified that churches are by far the buildings most at risk from crime with 3 in every 8 suffering damage and over 14% affected by metal-theft last year.

 Priorities for reducing heritage crime

-If you'd like to find out how 'at risk' you are from heritage crime, you can download the Heritage Sites Risk Assessment Tool (Adobe PDF format_130kb)
+If you'd like to find out how 'at risk' you are from heritage crime, you can download the Heritage Sites Risk Assessment Tool (Adobe PDF, 130kb)

-Lancashire Fire and Rescue Service has produced an arson booklet (Adobe PDF format 2,827kb) to assist managers and owners of industrial buildings in Lancashire to better understand the risk of arson and what can be done to reduce the chance of it occurring.
+Lancashire Fire and Rescue Service, in partnership with other fire services in the North West and Historic England, has produced an Arson Risk Reduction booklet (Adobe PDF 6.7mb) to assist managers and owners of historic buildings in Lancashire to better understand the risk of arson and what can be done to reduce the chance of it occurring.
 Although most premises' managers pay regard to fire safety in terms of accidental fires that may occur within their building, few consider the potential for arson and therefore may be more vulnerable than they could otherwise be.

 For information on helping to prevent the risk of an arson attack, download the Arson Risk Assessment of Heritage Premises (Adobe PDF format 32kb)